yandex-cloud/docs/en/message-queue/quickstart.md

 Let's perform the basic actions using the [AWS CLI](https://aws.amazon.com/cli/), one of the [tools](instruments/index.md) you can use to work with {{ message-queue-name }}.

 1. [Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) the AWS CLI, a command line utility for working with {{ message-queue-name }}.

+{% note warning %}

+Currently, there is no support for the latest versions of the `AWS CLI` with the JSON protocol.
+Use [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html#:~:text=Install%20past%20releases%20of%20the%20AWS%20CLI%20version%202) `2.13.33` or earlier before the AWS JSON-1.0 protocol was introduced.

+{% endnote %}

 1. [Create](../iam/operations/sa/create.md) a service account with the `editor` role.
 1. [Create](../iam/operations/sa/create-access-key.md) static access keys.
 Save the ID and secret key to a secure location.
 You will not be able to view the secret key parameters again after you close the window.
 1. Set up the AWS CLI: